Decomposing the automorphism group of the surreal numbers: Decomposing the automorphism group

 \begin{corollary} $\Aut(\No,+,\cdot) \simeq [\uAut(\No,+,\cdot) \rtimes \Hom((\No,+),(\R,+))] \rtimes \Aut(\No,+,<).$ \end{corollary}

-\Cref{prop:firstdecomp} and \Cref{cor:seconddecomp} present the first step of the structural decomposition of $\Aut(\No,+,\cdot)$ into three (non-trivial) factors.
-Indeed, examples of $1$-automorphisms are given in \Cref{ex:derivations} below, we give a full description of $\Hom((\No,+),(\R,+))$ in \Cref{cor:thirddecomp}, and we further decompose $\Aut(\No,+,<)$ in \Cref{prop:groupdec}.
+\Cref{prop:firstdecomp} and \Cref{cor:seconddecomp} are the first step of the structural decomposition of $\Aut(\No,+,\cdot)$ into three (non-trivial) factors.
+Indeed, examples of non-trivial $1$-automorphisms are given in \Cref{ex:derivations}, we give a full description of $\Hom((\No,+),(\R,+))$ in \Cref{rem:homrno}, and we further decompose $\Aut(\No,+,<)$ in \Cref{prop:groupdec}.
 First, let us demonstrate exactly how to construct an element of $\Aut(\No,+,\cdot)$ from members of these three groups.